hcleung35/SRGAN_Cramer/README.md

 ### Result

-The upper batch is the low resolution images.
-The lower batch is the super resolution images.
+The upper batch are the low resolution images.
+The lower batch are the super resolution images.

 ![](https://github.com/hcleung35/SRGAN_Cramer/blob/master/imgs/result1.png)